wordswords/dotfiles/README.md

 Under Ubuntu, there are two clipboards, for some crazy reason that I don't understand.

-As part of the installation of the this environment, Gnome is attempted to be patched via a hook, to synchronise these clipboards.
+As part of the installation of the this environment, Gnome is patched via a hook, to synchronise these clipboards.

 Under Ubuntu4Windows, the clipboard should also be synced to the Windows clipboard.